open-telemetry/opentelemetry-specification/specification/configuration/sdk.md

 Parse MUST perform [environment variable substitution](./data-model.md#environment-variable-substitution).

 Parse MUST differentiate between properties that are unset and present but null.
-For example, consider the following snippet:
+For example, consider the following snippet, noting `.meter_provider.views[0].stream.drop` is set to null rather than an empty object:

 ```yaml
 meter_provider: